jrouwe/JoltPhysics/README.md

 	* Virtual character.
 Does not have a rigid body in the world but simulates one using collision checks.
 Updated outside of the physics update for more control.
 Less accurate interaction with dynamic bodies.
 * Vehicle simulation of wheeled and tracked vehicles.
 * Water buoyancy calculations.
+* An optional double precision mode that allows large worlds.

 ## Supported Platforms